nguyenhuy0905/rare/README.md

 is a Shunting Yard machine to convert the infix list into a postfix one.
   - Postfix list is simpler to parse because the parser only needs to worry about at most 2 states at a time.
-- After that, the postfix list is passed to the parser, who converts the list into a nondeterministic finite automaton (NFA).
+- After that, the postfix list is passed to the parser, who compiles the list into a nondeterministic finite automaton (NFA).
   - The parser doesn't generate optimal NFAs though.
-The NFAs generated all have one single start state, and one single end state.
+The NFAs fragments generated during compilation all have one single start state, and one single end state.
   This makes them very composable, but also generates quite a lot of empty states.
 - Finally, given a string, the regex program traverses the resultant NFA.
 If it lands at the final state, the string matches.
 Otherwise, while the string isn't empty, it tries to match the same string, minus the first letter.